Examples

 which, by default, targets 95% central credible intervals:

-q̂ = IntervalEstimator(architecture)
+q̂ = IntervalEstimator(network)

 q̂ = train(q̂, sample, simulate, m = m)

-, as we did above for the point estimator.
+.
 Often, these intervals have better coverage than bootstrap-based intervals.

 θ = sample(1) # true parameters